Exposes underlying errors by lifting both successful and failed

 const fr: Future<Either<Throwable, number>> = Future.pure(1).attempt()

-Delays signaling the result of this Future
+Delays signaling the result of this Future by the specified duration.

 It works for successful results: